-“I’m not asking that they join the sanctions….but I ask not to be a profiteer of European and U.S. sanctions,” Habeck told reporters in the United Arab Emirates’ capital Abu Dhabi following a visit to Qatar.
+“I’m not asking that they join the sanctions … but I ask not to be a profiteer of European and U.S. sanctions,” Habeck, who is on a trip to the Gulf to discuss long-term energy supplies, such as hydrogen and liquefied natural gas, told reporters in Abu Dhabi on Monday.

-He said he has not seen any evidence of sanctioned Russian wealth coming into the UAE, the region’s commercial hub which diplomats, company executives and financial sources have said has emerged as a safe haven for Russia’s rich.
+Habeck made clear he had not seen any evidence of sanctioned Russian wealth coming into the UAE, the region’s commercial hub which diplomats, company executives and financial sources have said has emerged as a safe haven for Russia’s rich.

 The minister said he had spoken with Qatari officials about Russian wealth flowing into the country.
 Qatari authorities did not immediately respond to a Reuters’ request for comment.

 Gulf states have tried to strike a balance between Western allies and Russia, with which they have energy and economic ties.

 Russia is the largest supplier of gas to Germany and Habeck has launched several initiatives to lessen his country’s energy dependence on Moscow.

 During his visit to Doha on Sunday, Germany said a long-term energy partnership had been clinched while Qatar said the two countries would re-engage and progress discussions on LNG gas supplies.